-The Intensive Writing and Advanced Reading class will enhance students’ skills in creative writing, personal reflection, and narrative writing, as well as the related writing skills of editing, proofreading, and researching.
+The Intensive Writing / Writing Skill class will enhance students’ skills in creative writing, personal reflection, and narrative writing, as well as the related writing skills of editing, proofreading, and researching.

 Successful writing requires training and discipline of various elements: write, edit, revise, re-write, proofread and other process and strategies.
 This intensive writing and advanced reading class will include: